<semantics>

 </mrow>

-express the meaning of mathematical formulas. -->
+to express the meaning of mathematical formulas.

-<annotation-xml encoding="MathML-Content">
+<annotation-xml encoding="application/mathml-content+xml">

 <apply>